 What The Access Area To The Storage Cabinet In The Truck Topper Camper Will Look Like

 Jack put a piece of one-inch by one-inch lumber just under the opening and on the other side so that we could rest these containers that you see in the photos on them.
 We used these containers to hold small items.
-Underneath we stored our clothes in packing cubes similar to these–we both have a different color, making it easy to identify whose is whose.
+Underneath, we stored our clothes in packing cubes similar to these–we both have different colors, making it easy to identify whose is whose.

 There Will Be Two Sides To Your Cabinet: One For Storage And One For Water